Meghana030402/TASK-2-REST_API_CLIENT/README.md

 # Project Overview

-This Java-based console application is designed to demonstrate how real-time weather information can be fetched, processed, and displayed using an external weather API.
-The core idea behind this project is to help learners understand how Java applications interact with online services and work with live data instead of static or hardcoded values.
-In today’s software world, most applications rely on APIs to fetch data dynamically, and this project introduces that concept in a simple yet practical way.The application communicates with a weather API over the internet, retrieves weather-related information in JSON format, and processes that data to present meaningful output in the console.
-By keeping the application console-based, the project ensures that the focus remains on backend logic, API communication, and data handling rather than user interface design.
-This makes it especially suitable for students and beginners who want to strengthen their fundamentals in Java programming.
+This project is a Java-based console application that demonstrates how to fetch and process real-time weather data from an external API using Java.
+The application connects to a public Weather API, sends a request based on user input (such as a city name), receives the response in JSON format, and extracts meaningful weather information to display in the console.
+The primary goal of this project is to help learners understand how Java applications interact with external web services, handle HTTP requests and responses, and parse JSON data effectively.
+It bridges the gap between basic Java programming and real-world application development by introducing API communication in a simple and practical way.

+# Purpose of the Project

+•	To demonstrate how Java can communicate with external APIs

+•	To understand HTTP connections and request handling

+•	To parse and process JSON responses in Java

+•	To display real-time data in a readable console format

+•	To introduce real-world backend concepts using Core Java

 # Features